neuresthetics/neuresthetics/README.md

-Hey there, thanks for stopping by.
 This is a collection of papers based on a body of research called neuresthetics.

 NEURESTHETIC (adj.)
 Schema and education modeling in terms of the way the brain is shaped.